Tom Middlehurst: Resignation from the cabinet and retirement

+I have never envisaged an outcome where Liberals would sit in the Cabinet.
+That to me is too high a price to pay.
+Apart from this I have no regard for the Liberal Democrats and do not trust them as long-term allies.
+I cannot forget how they conspired with the Tories and the Nationalists to censure Christine Gwyther on wholly spurious grounds and then committed the ultimate act of treachery in aiding and abetting the downfall of Alun Michael.

+— Excerpt from Middlehurst's resignation letter to Rhodri Morgan in October 2000.

 Middlehurst resigned from the cabinet in protest of the coalition agreement on 9 October.
 He said he did "not accept the need for the Labour administration to work with the fourth largest party in the assembly [the Liberal Democrats]".
 He explained that he found the coalition unacceptable, as he did not agree with "significant issues" in its new policy programme and disagreed with the idea of the Liberal Democrats having two cabinet seats; he said he had "never envisaged" them serving in the cabinet and said it was "too high a price to pay" for a majority.
 He also said he was unable to trust them as political allies after they had worked with the other opposition parties to censure Christine Gwyther and force Alun Michael's resignation, the latter of which he described as the "ultimate act of treachery".
 Middlehurst's resignation was generally perceived as a move made to avoid his widely anticipated dismissal from the cabinet, as the coalition agreement also included the merger of Middlehurst's education portfolio with Butler's.
 Butler was indeed sacked not long after, with Jane Davidson appointed to manage a now combined education portfolio as Minister for Education and Lifelong Learning.